What You’ll Learn 🖥️

 Columns number and control number in a group

-Placing each instrument individually on the display can take some time, especially when you have to display a dozen of channels.
+Placing each instrument individually on the display can be time-consuming, especially when displaying multiple channels.
 Creating widget groups simplifies this process.
-Widget groups are boxes with the same sort of visual display widgets.
+Widget groups are containers that organize the same type of visual display widgets.

-In the Columns area, you can define how many columns of instruments should be allowed in a group.
+In the Columns area, you can define how many columns of instruments should be included in a group.

-You can add and remove columns and controls by clicking on the plus or minus icon, or you can select a predefined number with an arrow button.
+You can add or remove columns and controls by clicking the plus or minus icons, or select a predefined number using the arrow buttons.

 Unified properties

-When you have a widget group all display widgets within a group have the same unified properties.
+When using a widget group, all display widgets within the group share the same unified properties.

-For example, all digital meters within an array are set to 50% transparency, showing the peak-peak value with a very slow (5s) average time.
+For example, all digital meters in a group can be set to 50% transparency, configured to show the peak-to-peak value with a very slow averaging time (5 seconds).

-You can disable unified properties by unchecking the Unified properties checkbox.
-This will allow different settings for each widget within the selected group.
+You can disable unified properties by unchecking the Unified Properties checkbox.
+This will allow each widget in the group to have individual settings.

 How to copy or remove display widgets?

-DewesoftX offers a screen edit function to create an intelligible display of all channels data on the screen:
+DewesoftX offers a screen editing function to create a clear and intelligible display of all channel data on the screen.

 Instruments appearance: Arrange elements - instruments with positioning, size, and define transparency.